 • Automation: Tools like Semantic Release automate version increments based on commit messages.

-Versioning Tools
+Versioning tools

-Several tools streamline versioning:
+Several tools handle versioning:

 • npm: Manages JavaScript package versions.